Marjorie Courtenay-Latimer: Delivery of the coelacanth

 She busily worked on collecting rocks, feathers, shells, and the like for her museum, and made her desire to see unusual specimens known to fishermen.
-On 22 December 1938, she received a telephone call that such a fish had been brought in.
-She went to the docks to inspect the catch of Captain Hendrik Goosen.
-"I picked away at the layers of slime to reveal the most beautiful fish I had ever seen," she said.
-"It was 5 ft long, a pale mauvy blue with faint flecks of whitish spots; it had an iridescent silver-blue-green sheen all over.
-It was covered in hard scales, and it had four limb-like fins and a strange puppy dog tail."
+On 22 December 1938, she received a telephone call asking if she would examine bycatch from the trawler Nerine, which had just returned to port under the command of Captain Hendrik Goosen, and it was among this bycatch that she found one striking specimen:

+I picked away at the layers of slime to reveal the most beautiful fish I had ever seen...
+It was 5 ft long, a pale mauvy blue with faint flecks of whitish spots; it had an iridescent silver-blue-green sheen all over.
+It was covered in hard scales, and it had four limb-like fins and a strange puppy dog tail.
+It was such a beautiful fish—more like a big china ornament—but I didn't know what it was.

-She hauled the fish to her museum in a taxi and tried to find it in her books without success.
-Eager to preserve the fish and, having no facilities at the museum, Courtenay-Latimer took it to the morgue, which refused to assist her.
-She tried to contact J. L. B. Smith, a friend who taught at Rhodes University, to help her identify it, but he was away.
-Courtenay-Latimer reluctantly sent it to a taxidermist to skin and gut it.
+She and her assistant hauled the fish to her museum in a taxi and tried to find it in her books without success.
+Eager to preserve the strange fish and having no facilities at the museum, Courtenay-Latimer took it first to the town mortuary and then the cold storage facility, each of which in turn refused to store it.
+She eventually took it to a taxidermist of her acquaintance, Robert Center, who helped her wrap it in formalin-soaked newspaper and bedsheets so that it could be preserved for identification by her friend J. L. B. Smith, an ichthyologist at Rhodes University.
+Her attempts to contact Smith unfortunately went unanswered at first, as Smith was away on holidays, and having heard no response by 27 December—by which time the fish had begun to decay and ooze oil in the hot, humid South African summer— she reluctantly gave the go-ahead for Center to skin and gut the fish in preparation for it to be mounted.

-When Smith finally arrived on 16 February 1939, he instantly recognized the fish as a coelacanth.
-"There was not a shadow of a doubt", he said.
-"It could have been one of those creatures of 200 million years ago come alive again".
+Smith eventually did make contact with Courtenay-Latimer some days later, and upon first seeing the taxidermied specimen on 16 February, he instantly recognized her specimen as a coelacanth.
+"There was not a shadow of a doubt," he said.
+"It could have been one of those creatures of 200 million years ago come alive again."
 Smith would give it the scientific name Latimeria chalumnae after his friend and the Chalumna River, where it was found.
 It would be fourteen more years before another was brought in.